Which to Choose? Tonies or Yoto?

 Toniebox: Brightly colored and slightly padded rubberized covering; can be wiped clean

-Yoto Player: Beige rigid plastic, silicone Adventure Jackets sold separately
+Yoto 3rd Generation Player: Beige rigid plastic, silicone Adventure Jackets sold separately

 Yoto Mini: Beige rigid plastic, silicone Adventure Jackets sold separately